gta-reversed/gta-reversed-modern/source/toolsmenu/DebugModules/!README.md

 # How to add a new debug module
-- 1. Create a file in this directory (.hpp and .cpp), the name being the name of your module (Ex.: "YourModule.cpp")
+- 1. Create a file in this directory (.hpp and .cpp), the name being the name of your module (Ex.: `YourModuleNameDebugModule.cpp`, gotta have the `DebugModule` suffix for now)
 - 2. Write code for the module (See templates below)
 - 3. Go to "DebugModules::CreateModules" and add your module to there
 - 4. Profit